Adult Learning Services Click to get info

 Libraries Click to get info

-We have begun a phased reopening of our libraries.
-The first library to open will be Leytonstone Library.
+We have begun a phased reopening of our libraries with measures in place to protect staff and visitors.
+Leytonstone Library, Hale End, Leyton, Chingford and Higham Hill have all reopened.
 Walthamstow Library is being refurbished and only open for registrars booked appointments and book “click and collect”.
 All other libraries remain closed.

 Markets Click to get info